nausicaan/wordpress/README.md

 ## Build

-Individually, the images can be built tagged, and pushed to a repo for easy access.
+Individually, the images can be built, tagged, and pushed to a repo for easy access.

 1. docker build -f Dockerfile -t [name] .
 2. docker image tag [name]:latest [repo]/[name]:[version]